What Does Hermaphrodite Look Like On Humans? | Clear Visual Guide

 Physical Characteristics Seen in Human Hermaphroditism

-The hallmark of hermaphroditism in humans is the presence of both male and female anatomical features.
+The hallmark of ovotesticular DSD in humans is the presence of both ovarian and testicular tissue.
+More broadly, intersex or DSD presentations can involve a range of male-typical and female-typical anatomical features.
 These can manifest in various ways depending on the underlying cause and degree of sexual differentiation.

-- Labial Fusion: Labia may be partially fused, resembling a scrotum.
+• Labial Fusion: Labia may be partially fused, sometimes resembling a scrotum.

-- Presence of Both Gonadal Tissues: Some individuals have ovotestes—gonads containing both ovarian and testicular tissue.
+• Presence of Both Gonadal Tissues: Some individuals with ovotesticular DSD have ovotestes—gonads containing both ovarian and testicular tissue.

-- Mosaic Chromosomes: Variations such as XX/XY mosaicism can lead to mixed physical traits.
+• Mosaic Chromosomes: Variations such as XX/XY mosaicism can contribute to mixed physical traits.

 These features can be subtle or very pronounced.
 In many cases, specialized medical imaging or genetic testing reveals internal reproductive structures that differ from external appearance.